groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 Attributes can also be used to personalize emails or target recipients who have a specified attribute values set in their Profile.
-To personalize your email using attributes, click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline-useattrs) if you're composing your email in your online account or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox-useattrs) if you're sending from your personal inbox.
-To target recipients using attribute values, click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline-send) when composing online or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox-listattraddr) if sending from your personal inbox.
+To personalize your email using attributes, click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline-useattrs) if you're composing your email in your account's New Email online page click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox-useattrs) if you're sending from your personal email account.
+To target recipients using attribute values, click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline-send) when composing online or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox-listattraddr) if sending from your personal email account.

 <span id="v20-upgrade-FAQ-basics-mem-custapppage"></span>